 Frank Wildhorn was introduced to MMC by Pat and as a result, he not only received an Honorary Degree, but wrote the college a new Alma Mater!

 Prior to MMC, Pat was a professional actor, appearing in A Shot in the Dark, Dames at Sea, Cabaret and Fiddler on the Roof.
 She worked as Casting Director and Literary Advisor for the WPA Theatre, casting Robert Harling’s Steel Magnolias.
 For several years she worked at New York Agency and Bauman Hiller Associates assisting Mark Redanty before taking teaching and curriculum design positions with Musical Theatre Works and The American Academy of Music and Dramatic Arts.

-Pat is especially proud of the MMC January Projects which have allowed students to work on new musicals or take master classes with Dev Janki, George Faison, Patricia Birch, Larry Fuller, Larry Grossman, Charles Strouse, Christopher Cerf, Paul Jacobs, Sarah Durkee, Adam Guettel and Barbara Siman among many.
+Pat is especially proud of the MMC January Projects funded by the Frederick Loewe Foundation which have allowed students to work on new musicals or take master classes with Dev Janki, George Faison, Patricia Birch, Larry Fuller, Larry Grossman, Charles Strouse, Christopher Cerf, Paul Jacobs, Sarah Durkee, Adam Guettel and Barbara Siman among many.

-Pat served as advisor in the first years of the Music Theatre Association (MTA) and Club Mosaic–which she continues to work with.
+Pat served as advisor in the first years of the Music Theatre Association (MTA) and Club Mosaic.

 An oral historian, her work on Joshua Logan as well as her collected oral histories is housed at the Goodspeed Library of Musical Theatre in East Haddam, Connecticut.